paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 (c) Justices and judges ([28 U.S.C.
 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section5&num=0&edition=prelim), 44(d), 135, 252, and 461(a)) at Schedule 7.

 Sec.
 4. Uniformed Services.
 The rates of monthly basic pay ([37 U.S.C.
-203(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section203/a&num=0&edition=prelim)) for members of the uniformed services, as adjusted under [37 U.S.C.
-1009](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section1009&num=0&edition=prelim), and the rate of monthly cadet or midshipman pay ([37 U.S.C.
+203(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section203/a&num=0&edition=prelim)) for members of the uniformed services, as adjusted under section 601 of the National Defense Authorization Act for Fiscal Year 2017, [S. 2943, 114th Cong.
+(2016)], as signed by the President on December 23, 2016, and the rate of monthly cadet or midshipman pay ([37 U.S.C.
 203(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section203/c&num=0&edition=prelim)) are set forth on Schedule 8 attached hereto and made a part hereof.

 Sec.
 5. Locality-Based Comparability Payments. (a) Pursuant to [section 5304 of title 5](./chapter-053-pay-rates-and-systems.md#section-5304), United States Code, and my authority to implement an alternative level of comparability payments under [section 5304a of title 5](./chapter-053-pay-rates-and-systems.md#section-5304a), United States Code, locality-based comparability payments shall be paid in accordance with Schedule 9 attached hereto and made a part hereof.